-elastically) the rent effect of amenities approaches zero.
-This is a formulization of a result suggested casually in the conclusion of Glaeser et al. (2006), which is another paper stressing the importance of housing supply in the setting of city rents.
+"open city" results can be approximated by allowing Ω_A and Ω_r to approach positive and negative infinity, respectively.6 One interesting factor in equation 9 is the S_r term in the numerator.
+As this term approaches infinity (as housing is supplied more elastically) the rent effect of amenities approaches zero.
+This is a formulization of a result sduggested casually in the conclusion of Glaeser et al. (2006), which is another paper stressing the importance of housing supply in the setting of city rents.

-An important result arising from equation 10 is that its sign is actually ambiguous for any kind of amenity.
+An important result arising from equation equation 9 is that its sign is actually ambiguous for any kind of amenity.
 If the amenity in question is productive, the first term in the numerator is positive but the second term is ambiguous.
-If the amenity is nonproductive, the first term is positive while the second term is negative.
+If the amenity is nonproductive, the first term is unambiguously positive while the second term is unambiguously negative.
 Finally, in the case of an unproductive amenity (which reduces profits but increases utility), the first term in the numerator is ambiguous while the second term is negative.
 The denominator is always positive.
-While ambiguous results are generally not considered as important as ones we can sign a priori, we think the ambiguity of equation 10 is an important result in its own right.9 It underscores that in the presence of heterogeneous moving costs - which certainly exist in the world which generates our data - we know much less about the effects of amenities on rents and wages than the Roback open-city formulation suggests.
+Because wages are a deterministic function of rents and amenities, the ambiguity in these amenity effects on rents translates over to the amenity's effects on wages as well.

-Furthermore, the importance of housing market factors both in the setting of equilibrium rents (and thus wages), and in equation 10 is new.
+While ambiguous results are generally not considered as important as ones we can sign a priori, we think the ambiguity of equation 9 is an important result in its own right.7 It underscores that in the presence of heterogeneous moving costs - which certainly exist in the world which generates our data - we know much less about the effects of amenities on rents and wages than the Roback open-city formulation suggests.
+Furthermore, the importance of housing supply both in the setting of equilibrium rents (and thus wages), and in equation 9 is new.
 While Glaeser et al. (2005), Glaeser and Gyourko (2005), and Gyourko et al. (2006) have been moving towards this conclusion from other directions, the above frames the importance of housing supply directly in a compensating differentials model.
-What is important about equation 10 is not so much that it is ambiguous of sign, but that it includes several non-preference factors, such as housing supply and housing demand parameters and the homogeneity of residents and firms (through the Ω_A and Ω_r terms).
-This is an important difference from the Roback amenity effect, which depends only on preference and profit parameters.
+What is important about equation 9 is not so much that it is ambiguous of sign, but that it includes several non-preference factors, such as housing supply, housing demand and the homogeneity of residents and firms (through the Ω terms).
+This is an important departure from the Roback amenity effects, which depend only on preference and profit parameters.
 This difference raises questions about the interpretability of the assumed hedonic prices derived from hedonic regressions.
 If these coefficients reflect elasticities of housing demand and supply and the distribution of moving costs among firms and people as well as the effects of amenities on utility and profits, how appropriate are they as weights in a QOL index?
+The following section makes two extensions of the model that, we think, further underscore its significance either empirically or theoretically.